Fibonacci numbers and the probability of polygon formation using random length sticks: Introduction

 We then go on to develop an alternative proof of this theorm, first for triangles and then for the general case of a $(p+1)$-gon.
 This alternative approach provides the deeper insight sought by Sudbury et al.~\cite{Sudbury2025} by revealing how the geometric constraints on the minimum and maximum allowable lengths of each stick, that arise from the requirement that no $p+1$ sticks can form a $(p+1)$-gon, are the fundamental reason for the appearance of the Fibonacci numbers in the probability expression.

 The paper is organized as follows.
 Section \ref{MA_prelim} reviews the necessary tools from order statistics and exponential spacings required for the matrix algebra proof of Theorem \ref{theorem: PN_{p+1}^n}, which is then presented in Section \ref{MA_main_result}.
 Section \ref{geometric_approach} develops the alternative geometric proof based on extrema length constraints, starting in Section \ref{subsec:GA_prelim} with a preliminary proof for the simplest case of triangles.
 Section \ref{subsec:geom_main_result} then builds on this simplest case to prove the general case for a $(p+1)$-gon.
 The geometric proof is developed in a way that can, in principle, be applied to sticks drawn randomly from any bounded probability distribution.
 Section \ref{subsec:Unbounded} provides a further generalistaion of the method to unbounded probability distributions, and applies this to the particular case of an exponential distribution.
 Section \ref{literature} discusses the relationship between our results and the existing literature on both the broken stick and pick-up sticks problems.
 Section \ref{conclusion} offers concluding remarks and suggests directions for future research.
 Appendix 1 (Section \ref{Appendix}) presents the derivation of an algorithm for calculating the explicit form of linear functions that appear in the expressions for the maximum stick lengths compatible with the constraint of not being able to form a ($p+1$)-gon.
 Finally, Appendix 2 provides a third more concise, simple proof of our main result \ref{theorem: PN_{p+1}^n}, the development of which was informed by our geometric proof.
+The essence of this simple proof is consistent with a proof reported by Kern \cite{Kern2025}, which was developed from a proof of the triangles case of the pick-up sticks problem produced by the large language model \textit{ChatGBT}.
+However, an important difference is that Kern's \cite{Kern2025} probability expression uses different $(k-1)-bonacci$ numbers (defined by using different initial terms) from the $p$-step Fibonacci numbers used here.